locimation/aqute/README.md

 <button lq-momentary="Controls.my_other_button">Click!</button>
 ```

 A directive is also provided to allow buttons to be used as shortcuts to set the `String` value of a control.
 When the button is clicked, the `value` property will be applied.
-When the control's `String` value matches the element's `value` attribute, the `active` class will be applied and the button will (by default) illuminate.
+When the control's `String` value matches the element's `value` attribute, the `active` class will be applied and the button will (by default) turn white.

 ```html
 <!-- String buttons -->